 These days there are so many different types of light source options available, it’s hard to know what is most appropriate.
 LED is the current front runner across the board due to its flexibility in design and long life span, but it’s important to understand what else is out there.
 Energy efficiency is a driving force now in the industry and technologies have changed substantially over the last decade.

 Colour Influences the Shopping Experience

-Consumers and shoppers are influenced heavily by the colour of the lighting in the store environment as it impacts not only on their mood but also on their ability to accurately evaluate and negotiate their purchase decision regarding the design, texture and quality of merchandise.
+Consumers and shoppers are influenced heavily by the colour of the lighting in the store environment as it impacts not only their mood but also their ability to accurately evaluate and negotiate their purchase decision regarding the design, texture and quality of merchandise.

 When choosing retail lighting to meet specific needs, both the Colour Rendering Index (CRI) and the Correlated Colour Temperature (CCT) must be considered:

 The CRI measures the ability of the light to allow the true colour of the merchandise to be seen.
 The closer it is to 100, the more natural the colours appear.
 Daylight has a score of 100 as it comes from the most natural light source the sun.
 Translation – basically how red is red?

 The CCT is the lamp’s colour temperature and measured in Kelvin (K).
 A high K (4,000K) means it is a cool light; a low K (3,000K) means it is warm.

 The image on the left is illuminated by a light source with a CRI 90+; the image on the right uses the same type of light but has a CRI of approximately 80.
 Of course, the light source impacts the colour temperature and in this case, a fluorescent source was used which tends to add a blue/ green tinge to objects if it has low rendering ability.